digipost/signering-docs/source/client-integration/portal-flow.rst

         ..  code-block:: c#

             //This functionality exists in C#, but the example has not been generated yet.
+            //For now, please refer to the HTTP tab, as the concepts described there have
+            //equivalent representations in the .NET client library.

     ..  group-tab:: Java

         ..  code-block:: java

             //This functionality exists in Java, but the example has not been generated yet.
+            //For now, please refer to the HTTP tab, as the concepts described there have
+            //equivalent representations in the Java client library.

     ..  group-tab:: HTTP